ivoa/ivoa-web/content/astronomers/vo_glossary.md

 **FITS**
 : Flexible Image Transport System.
 The standard format for astronomical images and tables.
 FITS also specifies a standard way of expressing metadata in keyword-value pairs, and specifies a small number of mandatory keywords, along with a slightly larger number of reserved keywords, which have to have a particular meaning if a file uses them.
 Every FITS table can be expressed as a VOTable, but not necessarily vice versa, as the VOTable format can contain more complicated metadata.

+**HEALPix**
+: HEALPix is an acronym for Hierarchical Equal Area isoLatitude Pixelation of a sphere.
+As suggested in the name, this pixelation produces a subdivision of a spherical surface in which each pixel covers the same surface area as every other pixel.

+**HiPS**
+: The Hierarchical Progressive Survey enables dedicated client/browser tools to access and display an astronomical survey progressively, based on the principle that “the more you zoom in on a particular area the more details show up”.
+It is based on the HEALPix tessellation.

+**Interoperability**
+: The ability of software and/or hardware on different machines to share data or collaborate without special effort on the part of the user.

 **IVOA**
 : International Virtual Observatory Alliance.
 An organisation encouraging collaboration between Virtual Observatory efforts worldwide, and agreeing the standards necessary to make the VO work.

 **Metadata**
 : Data about data.
 Normally used to mean standardised descriptive information that goes with a data file (e.g. FITS keywords), or information in a registry entry that describes a resource such as a data service, or information that specifies the structure of a database - a list of its tables, their column names, and their UCDs.

+**MOC**
+: The Multi-Order Coverage map is an IVOA standard to manipulate coverages in order to provide very fast union, intersection and equality operations between them.
+It is based on the HEALPix tessellation.

 **NED**
 : NASA/IPAC Extragalactic Database.
 A very large database of astronomical objects maintained by IPAC at Caltech.
 Queryable via a custom web-interface and also as a single large cone-search service.